profweiliu/environmental-design-capstone/charrette.md

   <tr>
     <td></td>
     <td>
-      Students reprganize into design teams of approximately eleven members.
+      Students reorganize into design teams of approximately eleven members.
 Each team includes at least one expert from each CRF goal developed on Day 1.
     </td>
   </tr>
     <tr>